 Deploying Telephone Password Manager and rerouting calls

 Telephone Password Manager is a turn-key telephone user interface bundled with the Password Manager credential management solution.
-It enables organizations to quickly and inexpensively offer self-service password reset, PIN reset and encrypted drive unlock to users over a telephone, without having to configure a complex IVR system.
+It enables organizations to quickly and inexpensively offer self-service password reset, PIN reset and encrypted drive unlock to users via a telephone call, without having to configure a complex IVR system.

-Telephone Password Manager supports self-service management of authentication factors (credentials) and recovery of drive encryption keys over a telephone with:
+Telephone Password Manager supports self-service management of login credentials and unlock of encrypted drives through:

-Once identified, users must be authenticated.
-Telephone Password Manager supports authentication with a hardware token (e.g., RSA SecurID), by prompting the user to key in answers to numeric security questions using a touch-tone telephone keypad on their phone (e.g., driver's license number, SSN, date of birth, etc.) or using an optional biometric voice verification module.
+Once they have entered a claimed identity, users must prove that it's really them on the call.
+Telephone Password Manager supports authentication with a hardware token (e.g., RSA SecurID), by prompting the user to key in answers to numeric security questions on a touch-tone telephone keypad (e.g., driver's license number, SSN, date of birth, etc.), by sending a PIN to the user's mobile phone, which the user must key in, or by using an optional biometric voice verification module.

 - Password reset:

-Once authenticated, users can initiate a password reset.
-This may be for one or all of their passwords and the new password may either be randomly generated and read out to the user or user-specified.
+Authenticated callers can initiate a password reset.
+This may be applied to one or all of their accounts and the new password may either be randomly generated and read out to the user or user-selected.
 New passwords may be set to expire after first use.

 - PIN reset:

-Authenticated users can also use Telephone Password Manager to reset the PINs on their RSA SecurID tokens.
+Authenticated callers can also use Telephone Password Manager to reset the PINs on their RSA SecurID tokens.
 A randomly-generated or a user-specified PIN may be used.